matthew-puku/monster-smash/README.md

-# Monsters Smash Ruby Application
+# Monster Smash Ruby Application

 ## Description
-A collaboration between Matthew Puku and Rachel Wong, ‘Monsters Smash’ is a Ruby text adventure application built to explore principles of DRY scripting, modularisation, encapsulation, and object-oriented programming.
+‘Monster Smash’ is a Ruby text adventure application built to explore principles of DRY scripting, modularisation, encapsulation, and object-oriented programming.
 This terminal application follows the common mechanics of popular turn-based games where users play against the computer by text-selecting a choice of “moves”.
 To win the game, the user must be the first to deplete the opponent’s (program) health score (HP).

 ## Motivation
-The team wanted to use the assessment opportunity to consolidate what was learnt so far in the Coder Academy bootcamp course using a fun, game-driven vehicle.
+The team wanted to use the assessment opportunity to consolidate what was learnt so far in the Coder Academy bootcamp course using a fun and entertaining vehicle.

 Other non-game ideas to fulfil the assessment were also explored, such as